 Successful applicants will have identified pressing problems in the city related to NCDs or injuries, considered policy solution ideas to address these problems, and have a basic understanding of their legal authority to enact such policies.

 “Policy” is defined as a law, regulation, procedure, administrative action, or mandatory practice of governments and other institutions.
 Ideally, the proposed policy should aim to address an institutional change in practice, operate at-scale, and influence practice for the whole of the affected population, or city-wide.

 We offer continued, contextualized technical assistance, covering data, legal, communication and subject-matter expertise.
 A key component of the Policy Accelerator entails the creation of teams of technical experts that collaborate with city counterparts to facilitate and enable the effective development and adoption of NCD- and injury prevention policies.
 We also convene city-to-city exchanges, virtually and/or in-person, for PA cities to exchange ideas, share challenges and potential strategies for success, and compare experiences.

-Each selected city will be awarded 75,000 USD to develop and enact their policy.
+Yes.
+Each selected city is awarded 75,000 USD to develop and enact their policy.
 Prior to the funding being disbursed, cities must identify how the funding will advance a robust policy proposal that addresses NCD- or injury prevention.
 The funding may not be used for stand-alone projects or communications activities.